 |Web Server||App Server||Example|

 An application server’s primary job is to provide its clients with access to what is commonly called business logic, which is code that executes at the server side for each request/response pair.
 The business logic may produce dynamic content as part of its response.
 Communication between the application server and its clients might take the form of HTTP(S) messages, but this is not a requirement.
-Application servers can typically manage any type of message transfer, including HTTP.
+Application servers can typically manage any type of message transfer, including WebSockets and many other protocols.

 POST is used to submit data from the web browser back to the server.
 This is the request that is generated when someone hits the "Submit" button on a filled-out form.
 A basic web server cannot process a POST request, since it will have no idea what to do with the data in the request.
 It must rely on some other program or utility to process the data.